 100 Fun Things To Do in Atlanta With Kids

 There are so many reasons to love our city and we continue to be pleasantly surprised with all of the new things to do in 2017.
-Catch a Braves game at SunTrust Park or an Atlanta United soccer match.
+Catch a Braves game at SunTrust Park, an Atlanta United soccer match, or the Falcons at the new Mercedes Benz Stadium.
 The BeltLine continues to expand, and is one of our favorite things to do for an afternoon of fun.
 It’s a perfect place for your family to ride bikes or walk and admire the artwork along the path.

 With our things to do, top events, and calendar tabs on our website, Atlanta Parent provides you with tons of resources to explore every inch of Atlanta with your kids.
 We’ve rounded up our favorite things to do divided into the four main geographical areas of the metro Atlanta area and listed our must-do picks for summer fun.